Do you know any successful SEOs? I bet they’re always running SEO experiments. And tracking them too.

 Of course, if you’re getting hundreds of thousands of traffic on your site, you should consider investing in a few paid tools to improve your conversions.

-But for the everyday webmaster, free SEO tools are enough.
+But for the everyday webmaster, free SEO tools for Chrome plugins are enough.
 Look at 17 free tools you should have in your SEO pack.

 Keyword Research Tools